SAP/abap-to-json/docs/basic.md

 * Performance is optimized for processing big internal tables with structures

 ## JSON to ABAP
-* Deserialize JSON objects, arrays, and any elementary types into corresponding ABAP structures.
+* Deserialize JSON objects, arrays, and elementary types into corresponding ABAP structures.
 Complex objects, with embedded arrays and objects with any level of nesting, are also supported.
 * **Convert JSON to an internal table**
 * Generic deserialization of JSON objects into reference data types:
   * as simple data types (integer, boolean, or string into generic data reference (REF TO DATA) -> ABAP type is selected based on JSON type.